Victory+

-Victory+ is an American free ad-supported streaming television (FAST) sports network owned by Calgary-based A Parent Media Co.
+Victory+ was an American free ad-supported streaming television (FAST) service owned by Calgary-based A Parent Media Co.
 It officially launched in September 2024, ahead of the 2024–25 NHL season.

 The service was first established in partnership with the Dallas Stars of the National Hockey League (NHL), offering in-market streaming of regional Stars games not broadcast by one of the NHL's national media partners, as well as other team-produced video content.
 The contract succeeded an agreement with Bally Sports Southwest, which was terminated as part of a restructuring by its parent company Diamond Sports Group.

-Prior to its launch, Victory+ would expand beyond Dallas Stars content; it would also partner with the NHL's Anaheim Ducks to succeed a contract with Bally Sports West, and sub-licensed selected preseason—and later, regular season—games from the St. Louis Blues.
-In 2025, Victory+ became the streaming partner for the Texas Rangers' new Rangers Sports Network, and the service began to add non-regional content, including streaming agreements with the National Women's Soccer League, Overtime, the Major Arena Soccer League, and the Western Hockey League.
+Prior to its launch, Victory+ would expand beyond Dallas Stars content; prior to the 2026-27 NHL season, it would also partner with the NHL's Anaheim Ducks to succeed a contract with Bally Sports West, and sub-licensed selected preseason—and later, regular season—games from the St. Louis Blues.
+In 2025, Victory+ became the paid streaming partner for the Texas Rangers' new Rangers Sports Network, and the service began to add non-regional content, including streaming agreements with the National Women's Soccer League, Overtime, the Major Arena Soccer League, and the Western Hockey League.
+Beginning in July 2026, Victory+ would progressively lose its major sports rights and would wind up announcing its dissolution by September of that year.